For the 1L treatment of unresectable or metastatic melanoma

 Efficacy Data

-Explore the 33.8-month median follow-up data from the clinical trial.
+Explore the 4-year data from the

 Safety Data